shinyorg/reflector/README.md

 ### TODO
 * Ensure GetReflector calls don't get mixed up since they can be generated in different assemblies
-  * Could add it directly to a partial class, the problem is that will interfere with libraries like CTMVVM
+  * Could add it directly to a partial class, the problem is that will interfere with libraries like CTMVVM or does it?
+  * I don't want dependency injection involved here
+  * Shiny wants to access GetReflector, so it needs to be public and I need to ensure it gets generated in the same assembly OR does pickup the extension from another assembly